maths/moodle-qtype_stack/doc/en/Installation/index.md

         git clone git://github.com/maths/quiz_stack.git mod/quiz/report/stack
 2. Login to Moodle as the admin user and click on Notifications in the Site Administration panel.

-## 6. Optional: Add the LTI provider plugin
+## 7. Optional: Add the LTI provider plugin

 This optional step is for people who wish to use STACK through another interface than Moodle (or ILIAS).
 Details are in the [LTI](LTI.md) page.

-## 7. Very Optional: Add the STACK question format

-This is for legacy questions from Version 2 of STACK.
-You can probably skip this step.
+# Migration from STACK 3.X to STACK 4.0

+STACK 4.0 has one important change in the question authoring.
+[CAS text](../Authoring/CASText.md) now uses `{@...@}` in include mathematics in the text.
+The change from `@...@` to `{@...@}` gives us matching parentheses to parse, which is much better.
+The `{..}` will not break LaTeX.

+You will need to update all your existing questions which inlcude CAS calculations.
+This includes all fields, e.g. in the feedback as well.
+To help with this process we have an automatic conversion script.
+As an admin user navigate to

+    Site administration ->
+    Plugins ->
+    Question Types ->
+    STACK

+Then choose the link "The fix maths delimiters script".
+If you have any difficulties with this process please contact the developers.

+# Migration from STACK 2.X to STACK 3.0

 If you wish to import STACK 2 questions into STACK 3 you will need to install the STACK question format separately.
 This is distributed as `qformat_stack`.
 It provides a different _question format_ for the Moodle quiz importer.

 1. Obtain the code.
 Either [download the zip file](https://github.com/maths/moodle-qformat_stack/zipball/master), unzip it, and place it in the directory `moodle/question/format/stack`.
 (You will need to rename the directory `moodle-qformat_stack -> stack`.)